seatgeek/react-infinite/README.md

         document.getElementById('react-example-one'));
 ```

+### Infinite Jest
+I am seated in an office, surrounded by heads and bodies.
+There I've written some tests for this package, using Facebook's Jest library, which provides automatic mocking and JSDOM testing.

+Tests are located in the `__tests__` directory, and can be run with `npm test` after `npm install`.

 ## Developing
 React Infinite is built with Gulp.
 To get started, install the development dependencies with `npm install`.
 If you do not already have Gulp, you might wish to install it globally with `npm install -g gulp`.
 Then run `gulp`, which builds both the production and development versions.
 To build just the former, run `gulp buildp`, and to build just the latter, run `gulp build`.